feluxe/sty/README.md

 ## Description

 Simple, flexible and extensible string styling for your terminal.
 Supports 3/4bit, 8bit and 24bit (truecolor, rgb) colors.
 Should work on most Unix platfroms with most terminals.
 Recent versions of Windows 10 should work with this as well.

-If you experience compatibility problems with this, please file an issue!
+If you run into compatibility problems with sty, please file an issue!

 Sty has no dependencies and consists of only ~250 LOC (including empty lines and comments).